RomiconEZ/KONSPECTO-LLM/md-files/sprints.md

-# План Разработки Проекта KONSPECTO

-## Обзор
-Проект KONSPECTO предполагает разработку интеллектуального агента на базе локальной модели LLM для работы с конспектами и видео-лекциями. Для успешной реализации проекта необходимо разбить задачи на спринты, обеспечивая структурированный и последовательный подход к разработке.

-## Спринт 1: Инициация и Подготовка
-**Продолжительность:** 2 недели

-### Задачи:
-1. **Создание Репозитория и Настройка Контрольной Системы:**
-   - Создать репозиторий на GitHub.
-   - Настроить структуру каталогов для фронтенда, бекенда и документации.
-   - Настроить ветвление (например, main, develop).

-2. **Настройка Среды Разработки:**
-   - Установить необходимые инструменты и зависимости (Docker, Docker Compose, Python, Node.js).
-   - Настроить Docker контейнеры для фронтенда и бекенда.
-   - Проверить успешное развертывание базового приложения.

-3. **Разработка Устава Проекта и Документации:**
-   - Сформулировать Устав проекта.
-   - Подготовить начальную документацию (README, Contributing Guide).

-4. **Определение Ролей и Ответственностей:**
-   - Назначить роли в команде разработки (frontend, backend, DevOps и т.д.).
-   - Определить основные точки взаимодействия между членами команды.

-5. **Планирование Спринтов и Определение Инструментов Управления Проектом:**
-   - Выбрать инструменты для управления задачами (Jira, Trello).
-   - Создать доску спринтов и определить критерии приоритезации задач.

-## Спринт 2: Разработка Архитектуры и Основного Фреймворка
-**Продолжительность:** 2 недели

-### Задачи:
-1. **Разработка Архитектуры Системы:**
-   - Подробно описать клиент-серверную архитектуру.
-   - Определить взаимодействие между компонентами через API.

-2. **Настройка Фронтенда:**
-   - Инициализировать проект на React.js.
-   - Настроить маршрутизацию (React Router).
-   - Реализовать базовую структуру интерфейса (главная страница, страницы авторизации и регистрации).

-3. **Настройка Бекенда:**
-   - Инициализировать проект на FastAPI.
-   - Настроить базовые конечные точки API (например, /health).
-   - Настроить подключение к базе данных PostgreSQL через ORM (например, SQLAlchemy).

-4. **Настройка Базы Данных:**
-   - Создать начальные модели данных (пользователи, конспекты, запросы).
-   - Настроить миграции базы данных (Alembic).

-5. **Контейнеризация Компонентов:**
-   - Создать Dockerfile для фронтенда и бекенда.
-   - Настроить Docker Compose для совместного запуска всех сервисов.
-   - Проверить успешное развертывание всех компонентов в контейнерах.

-## Спринт 3: Реализация Основных Функциональностей Поиска
-**Продолжительность:** 2 недели

-### Задачи:
-1. **Разработка Функции Поиска по Конспектам:**
-   - Реализовать API для обработки поисковых запросов.
-   - Интегрировать локальную модель LLM (LLM Studio) для поиска релевантной информации.
-   - Настроить вывод результатов в полном и сокращенном форматах с указанием источников.

-2. **Разработка Интерфейса Поиска:**
-   - Создать компонент поиска на фронтенде с поддержкой текстового ввода.
-   - Реализовать отображение результатов поиска (полный и сокращенный варианты).

-3. **Тестирование Функции Поиска:**
-   - Написать юнит-тесты для бекенд API.
-   - Провести интеграционное тестирование взаимодействия фронтенда и бекенда.

-4. **Документация:**
-   - Обновить техническую документацию с описанием новой функциональности.
-   - Обновить API документацию с описанием конечных точек поиска.

-## Спринт 4: Реализация Функциональности Объединения Конспектов
-**Продолжительность:** 2 недели

-### Задачи:
-1. **Разработка Функции Объединения Конспектов:**
-   - Реализовать API для приема и обработки двух конспектов.
-   - Интегрировать модель LLM для сравнения и объединения информации на основе тем и содержания.
-   - Настроить создание единого документа из объединенных конспектов.

-2. **Разработка Интерфейса Объединения:**
-   - Создать пользовательский интерфейс для загрузки и выбора двух конспектов.
-   - Реализовать отображение объединенного конспекта.

-3. **Асинхронная Обработка Задач:**
-   - Настроить Celery и Redis для асинхронной обработки задач объединения конспектов.
-   - Обеспечить уведомление пользователя о завершении процесса.

-4. **Тестирование Функциональности:**
-   - Написать юнит-тесты и интеграционные тесты для функции объединения.
-   - Провести нагрузочное тестирование для оценки производительности.

-5. **Документация:**
-   - Обновить документацию с описанием функции объединения конспектов.
-   - Обновить API документацию.

-## Спринт 5: Реализация Функциональности Преобразования Видео в Слайды
-**Продолжительность:** 2 недели

-### Задачи:
-1. **Разработка Функции Преобразования Видео:**
-   - Реализовать API для загрузки видео-лекций.
-   - Интегрировать FFmpeg для извлечения ключевых кадров из видео через заданные интервалы времени.
-   - Настроить сохранение извлеченных изображений (слайдов).

-2. **Разработка Интерфейса Преобразования Видео:**
-   - Создать компонент для загрузки видео-лекций.
-   - Реализовать отображение и скачивание полученных слайдов.

-3. **Асинхронная Обработка Задач:**
-   - Настроить Celery для асинхронной обработки задач преобразования видео.
-   - Обеспечить уведомление пользователя о завершении процесса.

-4. **Тестирование Функциональности:**
-   - Написать юнит-тесты для обработки видео.
-   - Провести интеграционное тестирование процесса преобразования.

-5. **Документация:**
-   - Обновить техническую документацию с описанием функции преобразования видео.
-   - Обновить API документацию.

-## Спринт 6: Реализация Голосового Ввода и Финальные Штрихи
-**Продолжительность:** 2 недели

-### Задачи:
-1. **Разработка Функции Голосового Ввода:**
-   - Интегрировать модель Lightning Whisper-MLX для распознавания голосовых запросов.
-   - Реализовать API для приема аудиофайлов и их преобразования в текст.

-2. **Разработка Интерфейса Голосового Ввода:**
-   - Создать компонент для записи и загрузки голосовых запросов.
-   - Обеспечить взаимодействие голосовых запросов с существующими функциями поиска и обработки.

-3. **Улучшение Пользовательского Интерфейса:**
-   - Провести UX/UI улучшения на основе обратной связи.
-   - Обеспечить адаптивный дизайн для разных устройств (мобильные, планшеты, ПК).

-4. **Тестирование Голосового Ввода:**
-   - Написать юнит-тесты для функции распознавания голоса.
-   - Провести пользовательское тестирование для оценки точности и удобства.

-5. **Оптимизация Производительности:**
-   - Оптимизировать обработку запросов для повышения скорости и эффективности.
-   - Провести нагрузочное тестирование всей системы.

-6. **Финальная Документация и Подготовка к Развертыванию:**
-   - Завершить техническую документацию.
-   - Подготовить руководство пользователя.
-   - Провести финальное тестирование и исправить выявленные ошибки.

-## Спринт 7: Развертывание и Поддержка
-**Продолжительность:** 2 недели

-### Задачи:
-1. **Развертывание Приложения на Сервере:**
-   - Настроить серверную инфраструктуру (например, AWS, DigitalOcean).
-   - Развернуть Docker контейнеры на продакшн-сервере.
-   - Настроить CI/CD пайплайны для автоматического развертывания.

-2. **Мониторинг и Логирование:**
-   - Настроить системы мониторинга (например, Prometheus, Grafana).
-   - Настроить логирование для отслеживания ошибок и производительности.

-3. **Обучение и Поддержка Пользователей:**
-   - Провести обучение для конечных пользователей (студентов, преподавателей).
-   - Организовать канал поддержки (например, email, чат).

-4. **Сбор Обратной Связи и Улучшения:**
-   - Собирать и анализировать обратную связь от пользователей.
-   - Планировать будущие улучшения и исправления на основе полученной информации.

-5. **Закрытие Проекта:**
-   - Провести финальный аудит проекта.
-   - Завершить документацию и передать её заинтересованным сторонам.
-   - Провести ретроспективу команды для анализа успешных практик и областей для улучшения.

-## Итог
-Данный план разработки разбивает проект KONSPECTO на семь спринтов по две недели каждый, обеспечивая детальное и последовательное выполнение всех необходимых задач.
-Такой подход позволит эффективно управлять процессом разработки, своевременно выявлять и решать возникающие проблемы, а также обеспечивать высокое качество конечного продукта.
+# KONSPECTO Project Development Plan

+## Overview
+The KONSPECTO project involves the development of an intelligent agent based on a local LLM model for working with notes and video lectures.
+To successfully implement the project, tasks need to be divided into sprints, ensuring a structured and sequential approach to development.

+## Sprint 1: Initiation and Preparation
+**Duration:** 2 weeks

+### Tasks:
+1. **Create Repository and Set Up Version Control:**
+   - Create a repository on GitHub.
+   - Set up the directory structure for frontend, backend, and documentation.
+   - Configure branching (e.g., main, develop).

+2. **Set Up Development Environment:**
+   - Install necessary tools and dependencies (Docker, Docker Compose, Python, Node.js).
+   - Configure Docker containers for frontend and backend.
+   - Verify successful deployment of the basic application.

+3. **Develop Project Charter and Documentation:**
+   - Formulate the Project Charter.
+   - Prepare initial documentation (README, Contributing Guide).

+4. **Define Roles and Responsibilities:**
+   - Assign roles within the development team (frontend, backend, DevOps, etc.).
+   - Determine key interaction points between team members.

+5. **Sprint Planning and Project Management Tools Selection:**
+   - Choose tools for task management (Jira, Trello).
+   - Create a sprint board and define criteria for task prioritization.

+## Sprint 2: Architecture Development and Core Framework
+**Duration:** 2 weeks

+### Tasks:
+1. **Develop System Architecture:**
+   - Provide a detailed description of the client-server architecture.
+   - Define interactions between components via API.

+2. **Set Up Frontend:**
+   - Initialize a React.js project.
+   - Configure routing (React Router).
+   - Implement the basic interface structure (homepage, login and registration pages).

+3. **Set Up Backend:**
+   - Initialize a FastAPI project.
+   - Configure basic API endpoints (e.g., /health).
+   - Set up connection to PostgreSQL database via ORM (e.g., SQLAlchemy).

+4. **Set Up Database:**
+   - Create initial data models (users, notes, queries).
+   - Configure database migrations (Alembic).

+5. **Containerize Components:**
+   - Create Dockerfile for frontend and backend.
+   - Configure Docker Compose for simultaneous service startup.
+   - Verify successful deployment of all components in containers.

+## Sprint 3: Implementation of Core Search Functionalities
+**Duration:** 2 weeks

+### Tasks:
+1. **Develop Note Search Functionality:**
+   - Implement API to handle search queries.
+   - Integrate local LLM model (LLM Studio) for retrieving relevant information.
+   - Configure output of results in full and abbreviated formats with source references.

+2. **Develop Search Interface:**
+   - Create a search component on the frontend with text input support.
+   - Implement display of search results (full and abbreviated versions).

+3. **Test Search Functionality:**
+   - Write unit tests for backend API.
+   - Conduct integration testing of frontend and backend interactions.

+4. **Documentation:**
+   - Update technical documentation with descriptions of the new functionality.
+   - Update API documentation with descriptions of search endpoints.

+## Sprint 4: Implementation of Note Merging Functionality
+**Duration:** 2 weeks

+### Tasks:
+1. **Develop Note Merging Functionality:**
+   - Implement API to accept and process two notes.
+   - Integrate LLM model to compare and merge information based on topics and content.
+   - Configure the creation of a unified document from merged notes.

+2. **Develop Merging Interface:**
+   - Create a user interface for uploading and selecting two notes.
+   - Implement display of the merged note.

+3. **Asynchronous Task Processing:**
+   - Set up Celery and Redis for asynchronous processing of note merging tasks.
+   - Ensure user notification upon process completion.

+4. **Functionality Testing:**
+   - Write unit tests and integration tests for the merging function.
+   - Conduct load testing to assess performance.

+5. **Documentation:**
+   - Update documentation with descriptions of the note merging functionality.
+   - Update API documentation.

+## Sprint 5: Implementation of Video-to-Slides Conversion Functionality
+**Duration:** 2 weeks

+### Tasks:
+1. **Develop Video Conversion Functionality:**
+   - Implement API for uploading video lectures.
+   - Integrate FFmpeg to extract keyframes from videos at specified time intervals.
+   - Configure saving of extracted images (slides).

+2. **Develop Video Conversion Interface:**
+   - Create a component for uploading video lectures.
+   - Implement display and download of generated slides.

+3. **Asynchronous Task Processing:**
+   - Set up Celery for asynchronous processing of video conversion tasks.
+   - Ensure user notification upon process completion.

+4. **Functionality Testing:**
+   - Write unit tests for video processing.
+   - Conduct integration testing of the conversion process.

+5. **Documentation:**
+   - Update technical documentation with descriptions of the video conversion functionality.
+   - Update API documentation.

+## Sprint 6: Implementation of Voice Input and Final Touches
+**Duration:** 2 weeks

+### Tasks:
+1. **Develop Voice Input Functionality:**
+   - Integrate the Lightning Whisper-MLX model for recognizing voice queries.
+   - Implement API to accept audio files and convert them to text.

+2. **Develop Voice Input Interface:**
+   - Create a component for recording and uploading voice queries.
+   - Ensure interaction of voice queries with existing search and processing functions.

+3. **Enhance User Interface:**
+   - Perform UX/UI improvements based on feedback.
+   - Ensure responsive design for various devices (mobile, tablets, PCs).

+4. **Test Voice Input:**
+   - Write unit tests for voice recognition functionality.
+   - Conduct user testing to evaluate accuracy and usability.

+5. **Performance Optimization:**
+   - Optimize request processing for increased speed and efficiency.
+   - Conduct load testing of the entire system.

+6. **Final Documentation and Deployment Preparation:**
+   - Complete technical documentation.
+   - Prepare user guide.
+   - Perform final testing and fix identified bugs.

+## Sprint 7: Deployment and Support
+**Duration:** 2 weeks

+### Tasks:
+1. **Deploy Application to Server:**
+   - Set up server infrastructure (e.g., AWS, DigitalOcean).
+   - Deploy Docker containers to the production server.
+   - Configure CI/CD pipelines for automatic deployment.

+2. **Monitoring and Logging:**
+   - Set up monitoring systems (e.g., Prometheus, Grafana).
+   - Configure logging to track errors and performance.

+3. **User Training and Support:**
+   - Conduct training sessions for end-users (students, instructors).
+   - Establish a support channel (e.g., email, chat).

+4. **Collect Feedback and Improvements:**
+   - Gather and analyze user feedback.
+   - Plan future enhancements and fixes based on the received information.

+5. **Project Closure:**
+   - Conduct a final project audit.
+   - Complete documentation and hand it over to stakeholders.
+   - Hold a team retrospective to analyze successful practices and areas for improvement.

+## Conclusion
+This development plan breaks down the KONSPECTO project into seven sprints, each lasting two weeks, ensuring detailed and sequential execution of all necessary tasks.
+This approach will enable effective management of the development process, timely identification and resolution of emerging issues, and the delivery of a high-quality final product.